Jesse Custer: Betrayal and salvation

-Jesse was found by a hermit in the desert, having lost his memory of his encounter with God.
-After recuperating for a month, Jesse set off to find Tulip and Cassidy.
-When he found them, he saw Cassidy embracing Tulip intimately and collapsed in shock.
-Believing that Tulip had made her peace and moved on, Jesse temporarily put his quest for God on the back burner and found himself in a small town named Salvation.
+Jesse is found by a hermit in the desert, having lost his memory of his encounter with God.
+After recuperating for a month, Jesse sets off to find Tulip and Cassidy.
+When he finds them, he sees Cassidy embracing Tulip intimately and, believing that Tulip has made her peace and moved on, Jesse temporarily puts his quest for God on the back burner and finds himself in a small town named Salvation which is being abused by a local meat industrialist, a diminutive man named Odin Quincannon, and his band of thugs.